Wearing and Caring for Masks

 What Is the Best Way to Put on a Mask?

-- Before touching your mask or face covering, clean your hands with soap and water or an alcohol-based hand sanitizer.
+- Before touching your mask, clean your hands with soap and water or an alcohol-based hand sanitizer.

 - Pick up the mask by the strings or ear loops, if it has them.
 If you have a cloth face covering that does not have strings or ear loops, try to pick it up in an area that will not touch your face.